MicrosoftDocs/azure-devops-docs/docs/boards/queries/using-queries.md

 * * *

-For more information about each link type, see [Linking, traceability, and managing dependencies](link-work-items-support-traceability.md).
+For more information about each link type, see [Link type reference](../backlogs/add-link.md.md).

 ## Use and/or logical expression